airyhq/airy/docs/docs/api/endpoints/components.md

 ## Update

 Update the configuration of a list of components.
+The `data` section is optional

 `POST /components.update`